 Note: Passwords are case sensitive.
 You will use SSO Single Sign on to log in and out of CITI once you are registered, however you will still create a CITI User name and password.
 This will be used should an SSO issue arise.

 Step 4: Enter your Country of Residence as requested.

 Step 5: <Optional> if you wish to seek CEU credits, you will need to fill out the information below and any cost associated is your responsibility.

 Step 6: These fields are Duke specific.

 Please fill out all required fields noted with a red *.
-Please ensure your Institutional Email Address and Duke Unique ID is entered correctly as Duke uses these to upload your CITI completion record and it must match your Duke record.
+Please ensure your Institutional Email Address (netID@duke.edu NOT email@example.com) and Duke Unique ID is entered correctly as Duke uses these to upload your CITI completion record and it must match your Duke record.